presidioforts/scratchfiles/Engineering AI Use Case – Code-Review Multi-Agents.md

 * **≈ 50% quicker bug fixes**, boosting service availability
 * Lower MTTR, fewer change-related failures, and reduced technical debt—driving sustained product stability and reliability

 Integrating these AI agents will reshape how we manage the product and deliver measurable uptime gains.

-Let me know if you’d like any tweaks or additional detail.

-Best,
-\[Your Name]